ClarkGuilty/Qt-stamp-visualizer/README.md

 ### Sequential app
 ```
-python single_viewer.py --p /path/to/the/files --N name_of_the_classification
+python single_viewer.py -p /path/to/the/files -N name_of_the_classification -s seed

 optional arguments: